h2oai/h2o-3/h2o-docs/src/product/getting-started/hadoop-users.rst

 Path 1: Mapper to driver
 ~~~~~~~~~~~~~~~~~~~~~~~~

 Optionally specify this port using the ``-driverport`` option in the ``hadoop jar`` command (see `Hadoop launch parameters <https://docs.h2o.ai/h2o/latest-stable/h2o-docs/welcome.html#hadoop-launch-parameters>`__).
 This port is opened on the driver host (the host where you entered the ``hadoop jar`` command).
 By default, this port is chosen randomly by the operating system.
-If you don't want to spcify an exact port but still want to restrict the port to a certain range of pors, you can use the option ``-driverportrange``.
+If you don't want to specify an exact port but still want to restrict the port to a certain range of ports, you can use the option ``-driverportrange``.

 Path 2: Mapper to mapper
 ~~~~~~~~~~~~~~~~~~~~~~~~